kaihendry/sam-cloudtrail-ec2/README.md

 # Why not use Cloudwatch events?

 <https://aws.amazon.com/premiumsupport/knowledge-center/ec2-email-instance-state-change/>
-is a good tip, but what they don't tell you, is that would need to deploy it in EVERY REGION for it to work.
+is a good tip, but what they don't tell you, is that you need to deploy in EVERY REGION for it to work.

 # Maintenance consideration